gymrek-lab/gymreklab.github.io/doc/Food.rst

 Reimbursement
 -------------
 Email Dorit with a PDF of your receipt as well as a list of each person who ate pizza and their titles (ex: "Graduate Student", "Professor", "Postdoc", etc).
 CC Melissa or whoever paid.
-In the body of your email, mention the total cost and explain who should be reimbursed.
+In the body of your email, mention the total cost and explain who should be reimbursed. `Here is an example email <https://docs.google.com/document/d/1xz_NneMW69KFlzqnAXqu4Zo9LqukAGhuVnaie1U5-LQ>`_ you can use.
+(Note that you will need to be a part of the Gymrek Lab Shared Google Drive to view the doc.)

 It's best to remove any personal information from PDF receipts before you submit them for reimbursement.
 Before printing your email receipt as a PDF, you should feel free to delete any information like your phone number or email address.
 You can use the `Inspect Element <https://yamm.com/blog/how-to-print-email-from-gmail-without-header>`_ trick to do this.